Trending Apps

 Stickiest SaaS tools

-Security tools like Okta and 1Password have become top choices for renewals, signaling a significant investment by organizations in frontline security.
-Given the challenge of getting users to comply with security processes, their high renewal rates speaks volumes about the quality of their user experience and product effectiveness.
+Elsewhere, collaboration and project management tools dominate the renewals market.
+Miro and Atlassian, whose portfolio includes Jira, Confluence and Trello, have shot into the top five for renewals, signaling a significant renewed focus in collaboration.
+Given the challenge of teamwork with hybrid and remote working practices, their high renewal rates speaks volumes about the quality of their user experience and product effectiveness.

-Renewal trends reveal a growing appetite for all-in-one platforms, security tools and data analytics.
+Renewal trends reveal a growing appetite for collaboration and connectivity platforms, as security and data-analytics tools are overtaken.

 Top SaaS categories by duplication